jakemoves/hewitt/README.md

 ## How to try it
 Go to [https://jakemoves.github.io/lewitt](https://jakemoves.github.io/lewitt) and drag the 'LEWITT' box into your bookmarks bar.
 Go to a website and click the bookmark you added.

+## Details
+This piece is a version of LeWitt’s [Wall Drawing 51](https://massmoca.org/event/walldrawing51/), the instructions for which are ”All architectural points connected by straight lines."

+After a bit of testing, I decided to use interactable HTML elements (`input, button, a`).
+I tested including `div`s and other elements but it swamped the content.